open-policy-agent/gatekeeper/website/docs/externaldata.md

 Gatekeeper attaches its certificate as part of the HTTPS request to the external data provider.
 To verify the authenticity of the Gatekeeper certificate, the external data provider must have access to Gatekeeper's CA certificate.
 There are several ways to do this:

-1. Deploy your external data provider to the `gatekeeper-system` namespace.
+1. Deploy your external data provider to the same namespace as your Gatekeeper deployment.
 By default, [`cert-controller`](https://github.com/open-policy-agent/cert-controller) is used to generate and rotate Gatekeeper's webhook certificate.
-The content of the certificate is stored as a Kubernetes secret called `gatekeeper-webhook-server-cert` in the `gatekeeper-system` namespace.
-In your external provider deployment, you can access Gatekeeper's certificate by adding the following `volume` and `volumeMount` so that your server can trust Gatekeeper's CA certificate:
+The content of the certificate is stored as a Kubernetes secret called `gatekeeper-webhook-server-cert` in the Gatekeeper namespace e.g. `gatekeeper-system`.
+In your external provider deployment, you can access Gatekeeper's certificate by adding the following `volume` and `volumeMount` to the provider deployment so that your server can trust Gatekeeper's CA certificate:

 ```yaml
 volumeMounts: